cdrn/cdrn.github.io/content/blog/speed-of-law-vs-blocks/speed-of-law-vs-blocks.md

 ## 1. A short history of blacklist()

-Since the beginning, stablecoins have shipped with [freeze](https://etherscan.io/address/0x43506849d7c04f9138d1a2050bbf3a0c054402dd#code#F15#L71), [blacklist](https://etherscan.io/address/0xdac17f958d2ee523a2206206994597c13d831ec7#code#L269) functions.
+Since the beginning, stablecoins have shipped with freeze[^usdc-freeze], blacklist[^usdt-blacklist] functions.
 And it makes sense - centralised stablecoin issuers, exposed to US treasuries and ostensibly operating a privately issued US dollar need to have some compliance story - and the blacklist gets used.
-[Tether has frozen $3.3B](https://crypto.news/tether-freezes-30x-more-value-than-circle-as-stablecoin-blacklists-surge/) since 2023, working with 275 law enforcement agencies across 59 jurisdictions.
+Tether has frozen $3.3B[^tether-freezes] since 2023, working with 275 law enforcement agencies across 59 jurisdictions.
 Circle has been surprisingly more conservative - $109M, court orders only.
 There is a real capability that exists today.

-The GENIUS act [codifies](https://www.banking.senate.gov/newsroom/majority/myth-vs-fact-the-genius-act) this: issuers must have "technological capability to comply with any lawful order to freeze funds".
+The GENIUS act codifies[^genius] this: issuers must have "technological capability to comply with any lawful order to freeze funds".
 What was a nod is now a mandate, but mandating a capability doesn't necessarily make it fast.

 ## 2. The race to broadcast

 A swap on Thorchain settles in under a minute.
 Uniswap is one block, which is 12 seconds on Ethereum mainnet and soon to be 6.
 The attacker's workflow is: receive funds, approve, swap, done.
 The future blacklistee is  holding native BTC or ETH which no blacklist function in the world can touch (That's the point!).
 Hackers and bad actors are constrained only by how quickly they can dump funds into liquid pools, and whether there are sufficient willing, able or ignorant marketmakers to replenish them.
 For small denominations, this is almost meaningless and there is sufficient liquidity in pools to cover substantial amounts of the hacked funds in the next block.

 The issuer side is a different story.
 Tether runs a multisig.
 This means the issuer is forced to play an awkward co-ordination game for every action.
 One needs multiple signers to coordinate, sign, broadcast for every blacklist action.
-Amlbot [clocked their average observed latency](https://blog.amlbot.com/tether-freeze-gap-becomes-laundering-loophole-for-criminals-an-analytical-report/) at 44 minutes from freeze decision to on-chain enforcement.
+Amlbot clocked their average observed latency[^amlbot] at 44 minutes from freeze decision to on-chain enforcement.
 During that window, $78mm walked out of addresses that had been publicly flagged.
 The blacklist transaction was still pending.
 One can imagine this arms race escalating with faster signing (threshold signatures), improved governance procedures, a contract that makes blacklisting simpler and requires fewer quorum.
 However, one can also imagine Lazarus bribing a block builder for top of block to get their transfers in before blacklist function calls.
 Are issuers now required to have sophisticated MEV capabilities?
 We can move the problem around the plate, but it appears, not solve it.

 The law imagines freeze like a bank: point at account, flip a bit, funds stop, but a bank ledger is a single database with atomic writes. on-chain you're broadcasting a tx that has to confirm, and the attacker is broadcasting theirs at the same time.
 It's a race. and 12 seconds vs 44 minutes isn't a race.